-- What services are covered (or potentially not covered) under your health plan
+- What services and prescription drugs are covered (or not covered)

-- How much your health insurance provider will pay for covered services
+- How much your health insurance company pays for covered services you receive

-- How much you’ll be responsible to pay out of your own pocket for things like doctor visits, prescription drugs, or a hospital stay
+- How much you’re responsible to pay out of your own pocket for things like doctor visits, prescription drugs, or hospital stays

-So, how can you decide which plan works for you?
-To get started, let’s review some basic cost-related health insurance terms.
+With all these factors to consider, how can you decide which health plan works best for you?
+To get started, it’s important to make sure you’re familiar with these common cost-related health insurance terms:

 - Cost-sharing – Cost-sharing refers to the amount of money you pay out-of-pocket for health care services that aren’t fully (100 percent) covered by your health insurance company.
-Cost-sharing includes types of payments called copayments, deductibles, and coinsurance.
+Cost-sharing includes types of payments called copayments, coinsurance, and deductibles.

 Does A Higher Premium Mean I Pay Less Out-of-Pocket?

-When selecting a health plan, be sure to consider your needs and how much you anticipate using heath care services.
-If you expect to use health care services frequently in the plan year, then opting for a plan with a higher premium may save you money over the year.
-But if you expect to have a year of good health, it may be more affordable to choose a lower-premium plan.
+Be sure to look at what out-of-pockets costs you’ll pay when you receive services.
+You’ll also want to think about how much you anticipate using heath care services.
+If you expect to use them frequently in the plan year, you may want to pick a plan with a higher premium so you can pay less for each service.
+But if you expect to have a year of good health, it may be more affordable to choose a lower-premium option.